Merge Sort: A Fast, Stable, Tried and True O(nlogn) Algorithm

 merge(array, workarray, left, middle, right)

 The naiive approach proceeds by the actual splitting of the array into two other arrays, copying the values from the input array into two work arrays (front and back) and then in the merge function, copying the data from the two work arrays to the result array.
 While straight forward and illustrative of how the algorithm works, this approach is inefficient because the large amount of copying of data taking place.
+The second method passes array boundaries as its parameter, leaving all data copying to be done in the merge phase, creating a far more efficient implementation.
+This is the method we will be using in this article.

 The Sorting Phase (Divide)

 The sorting phase of mergesort is a recursive function used to set the array boundary delimiters so the merge function knows which slices of the array to work on.
-It’s a pretty straight forward process that has a pretty much 1-to-1 translation of its pseudocode:
+It's a pretty straight forward process that has a pretty much 1-to-1 translation of its pseudocode.

 The Merge Phase (Conquer)